-Along with the other CCGs in south Staffordshire, we have also welcomed the publication of the independent review of commissioning arrangements for local autism spectrum disorder services by NHS England and NHS Improvement (NHSE/I).
-This has led to a new service being launched.
+Along with the other CCGs in south Staffordshire, we welcomed the publication of the independent review of commissioning arrangements for local autism spectrum disorder services by NHS England and NHS Improvement (NHSE/I).
 The report made a number of recommendations and an action plan was developed to ensure they were implemented.
-We acknowledged at the time that services, originally commissioned before our CCGs were established, had not always worked as they should have, and this is something we have continued to work on.
+We acknowledged at the time that services, originally commissioned prior to the CCGs being established, had not always worked as they should have, and we continue to work hard to correct this.